GunnarKarlsson/FirstPersonExplorationGameSkyIslands/README.md

 # Build and Run

 Unity is required to open, play, and build this project.
 It was made with Unity 5.5.2.
-Blender is not needed to run the game.

 + Install Unity 5.5.2.
 Unity Hub can install older editors from the [Unity download archive](https://unity.com/releases/editor/archive).
 + Open this folder as a Unity project.